sergei-iliev/ravendb/README.md

 # RavenDB Hospital tutorial
 RavenDB is an open-source NoSQL document store database.
-It is fully transactional,multi-platform and high availability distributed data store which support clients for a varity of programming languages including Java.
+It is fully transactional,multi-platform and high availability distributed data store which support clients for a variety of programming languages including Java.
 The following sample Hospital Management app is built upon the dynamic document based structure that RavenDB represents.
 It uses RavenDB Java client to communicate with the document store.

 * RavenDB community edition install
-* Domain Entity descrption
+* Domain Entity description
 * Session and Unit of Work pattern
 * CRUD operations
 * Paging on large record sets
-* BLOB handling - attachements
+* BLOB handling - attachments
 * Queries

 ## RavenDB community edition install
 Installing RavenDB is pretty straight forward:
 1. Download the zip bundle from https://ravendb.net/download and unzip in a local drive folder
 2. Register a community edition free licence from https://ravendb.net/buy
-3. In powershell start either .\run.ps1 (console mode app) or .\setup-as-service.ps1 (service mode app) and follow the install instractions.
+3. In powershell start either .\run.ps1 (console mode app) or .\setup-as-service.ps1 (service mode app) and follow the install instructions.
 4. Once installed RavenDB Studio will show up in web browser, open "About" tab and register your license
 5. Create your first noSQL database.